New Publications about Spatial Practices and Extractive Industries in Africa

 Throughout the book, the authors seek to understand how public political actors and private actors of liberal capitalism negotiate and redefine notions and practices of sovereignty by setting legal, regulatory and fiscal standards.
 Rather than looking at resource governance from a normative perspective, the authors look at how these negotiations are shaped by and reshape the self-conception of various national and transnational actors, and how these jointly redefine the role of the state in managing these processes for the “greater good”.
 Extractive Industries and Changing State Dynamics in Africa will be useful for researchers, upper-level students and policy-makers who are interested in new articulations of state-making and politics in Africa.

-Publication: Schubert, Joan, Ulf Engel, and Elísio Macamo (eds).
+Publication: Schubert, Jon, Ulf Engel, and Elísio Macamo (eds).
 Extractive Industries and Changing State Dynamics in Africa.
 Beyond the Resource Curse (London: Routledge, 2018).

 Source and further Information: Routledge, Link (12 July 2018)